JustynMeade/cgc-grading-roi-analysis/README.md

 - Used the results to decide how much to invest in each set going forward

 ## Key findings
-- Selling as complete sets beats selling individually on every set — $96K expected value vs. $75K, a 28% difference, on a $32K investment
+- Selling as complete sets beats selling individually on every set, $96K expected value vs. $75K, a 28% difference, on a $32K investment
 - Kumamoto Special had the best ROI (335%) thanks to a high CGC 10 rate
 - Base Shop Collection got the largest quantity because